 This makes it easy to understand which steps in the process add value and which do not.
 You can calculate the value within the process steps (shown as shapes above) by clicking on the specific shape required and recording cost, effort, frequency of occurrence, risk, queue time and the value stream status of each activity which is shown in the image below.

 This recording will allow you to understand the value adding, non value adding and necessary non value adding steps in the process chain.

-Take a look at this interactive process library example to get the full scope of what process libraries can do; this is the same library I have taken all of the above images from.
-You can either follow the steps I have just described above or have a play around and look at other areas (which contain other processes, policies and forms).
+Take a look at this interactive process library example to get the full scope of what process libraries can do; this is the same library we have taken all of the above images from.
+You can either follow the steps we have just described above or have a play around and look at other areas (which contain other processes, policies and forms).